taocpp/PEGTL/doc/Inputs-and-Parsing.md

 - plain inputs whose position information is "simple", most often a count from the start of the input data, or
 - `text` inputs whose position information includes a line and column number based on the `Eol` parameter explained below.

+In addition there is the [`action_input`](Actions-and-States.md#action-input) which is closely associated with the inputs listed here but considered distinct because it can not be used as input for a parsing run.

 ### Parameters

 The `typename Eol` template parameter determines which (sequence of) object(s) constitute an end-of-line.